What do we mean by continence supports?

 Learn more about the help you can get through the health system or other services.

-If you have a catheter or stoma, it can be products you need, such as bags for waste, bottles and straps.
-A catheter is a flexible tube inserted into the body to drain the bladder into a bag you wear when it doesn’t empty normally.
+If you have a catheter or stoma, it can be products you need, such as bags for waste, bottles, and straps.

 This page current as of